harvardinformatics/python-intensive/index.md

 ## Getting started

 These workshops are Jupyter notebooks, which are interactive Python code blocks interleaved with formatted text.
-You can participate in this workshop by downloading the appropriate student notebook below and then simply uploading it to [Google Colab](https://colab.research.google.com/).
+You can participate in this workshop by downloading the appropriate student notebook below and then simply uploading it to [Google Colab :octicons-link-external-24:](https://colab.research.google.com/).
 That's it!
 The notebook should load and be able to run without any additional setup.

 ---